florianbeyer/Random_Forest_with_R/README.md

 Don't hesitate to contact me...

 ## Difference to the python script
-In contrast to my poython script the R-script gives you a lot of different possibilities to assess your RF model.
+In contrast to my python script the R-script gives you a lot of different possibilities to assess your RF model.
 The possibilities in R are much more comfortable!